decretist/Dissertation/Chapter4/visualization.md

 [^z1]: Note that the base of the logarithms does not matter (as long as they are the same for both axes).
-Regardless of whether we take base e (natural) or base 10 logarithms of rank and word count, the slopes will be the same: -1.000 for the theoretical Zipfian distribution of word frequencies, and (as we shall see) -0.5923 for the actual frequencies of the twenty most frequent words in the first- and second-recension *dicta*.
+Regardless of whether we take base e (natural) or base 10 logarithms of rank and word count, the slopes will be the same: -1.000 for the theoretical Zipf distribution of word frequencies, and (as we shall see) -0.5923 for the actual frequencies of the twenty most frequent words in the first- and second-recension *dicta*.